The-OpenROAD-Project/OpenLane/docs/source/getting_started/quickstart.rst

 The main files are a configuration file and a ``src/`` folder that contains source code, as well as a ``runs`` folder that creates designs.

-You can find more information `regarding the ./flow.tcl in the documentation here <designs.html>`_.
-And here is the `reference documentation regarding the configuration valirables <configuration.html>`_.
+You can find more information `regarding the ./flow.tcl in the documentation here <../usage/designs>`_.
+And here is the `reference documentation regarding the configuration variables <../reference/configuration>`_.

 Advanced: Using custom PDK locations and OpenLane Docker images
 ---------------------------------------------------------------